Home / Mica Regulation

 A new asset class: E-Money Tokens (EMT)

-E-Money Tokens are what comes to the mind of most people when we speak about stablecoins: a digital asset whose value derives from a single official currency.
+E-Money Tokens are what come to the mind of most people when we speak about stablecoins: a digital asset whose value derives from a single official currency.
 This is the case of Circle’s USDC and Tether’s USDT.
 Circle subsequently registered as an Electronic Money Institution in France, while Tether’s USDT is the object of debate in Europe.

 • A complete whitepaper, compliant with Article 51 and Annex III of the Regulation;